BlueDrink9/Univisal/README.md

 For speed, potentially have an option where the key grab software passes key straight back if it is insert mode, only enables maps in normal mode.
 Would mean insert mappings aren't possible, but not everyone uses.
 Have a function/command callable from univi that returns current mode?

+Remember insert mode entries.
+Parse for imaps, and allow `.` repeats.

 ## Benchmarking

 In one terminal: `f(){ echo "h" > /tmp/univisal.in.fifo; cat /tmp/univisal.out.fifo ; }`